Fernando Torres

 Fernando José Torres Sanz ([feɾˈnando ˈtores]; born 20 March 1984) is a Spanish football manager and former player who played as a striker.
-He is the current manager of Atlético Madrid Juvenil A. Due to his consistent goalscoring rate as a young player, Torres came to be nicknamed El Niño ('The Kid').
-In his prime, he was praised for his pace, accurate finishing, and proficiency in heading.
-In 2008, he finished third for the Ballon d'Or and in 2008 and 2009 he was named in the FIFA World XI.
+He is the current manager of Atlético Madrid B. Due to his consistent goalscoring as a young player, Torres came to be nicknamed El Niño ('The Kid'), which stuck with him throughout his career.
+In his prime, he was regarded as one of the best strikers in the world and was known for his pace, prolific goalscoring, and technical abilities.

-Torres started his career with Atlético Madrid, progressing through their youth system to the first-team squad.
-He made his first-team debut in 2001 and finished his time at the club with 75 goals in 174 La Liga appearances.
-Torres joined Premier League club Liverpool in 2007, after signing for a club record transfer fee.
-He marked his first season at Anfield by being Liverpool's first player since Robbie Fowler in the 1995–96 season to score more than 20 league goals in a season.
-The most prolific goalscoring spell of his career, he became the fastest player in Liverpool history to score 50 league goals.
-During this period, 2007—2010, Torres was often regarded as the best striker in the world.

-Torres left Liverpool in January 2011 to join Chelsea for a British record transfer fee of £50 million, which made him the most expensive Spanish player in history.
-At Chelsea, Torres won the FA Cup, UEFA Champions League and UEFA Europa League, though his goalscoring rate and performances drastically declined.
-Torres joined Serie A club AC Milan on a two-year loan prior to the 2013–14 season, and signed permanently in January 2015.
-In the same month, he agreed to rejoin Atlético Madrid on loan until the end of the 2015–16 season, before signing permamently for the club in July 2016.
-Torres won the 2017-18 UEFA Europa League before he signed for Japanese club Sagan Tosu in July 2018, retiring from football after the 2018-19 season.
+Torres started his career with Atlético Madrid, progressing through their youth system to the first team.
+He made his debut in 2001 and left the club with 75 goals in 174 La Liga appearances.
+Torres joined Premier League club Liverpool in 2007 and became the fastest player in Liverpool history to score 50 league goals.
+In 2008, he finished third for both the Ballon d'Or and FIFA World Player of the Year.
+Striving to compete for trophies, Torres left Liverpool in January 2011 to join Chelsea for a Premier League record transfer fee of £50 million, which made him the most expensive Spanish player in history.
+At Chelsea, he won the FA Cup, the UEFA Champions League, and the UEFA Europa League.
+Torres went on to have a brief stint at AC Milan before returning to Atlético Madrid, where he won the 2017-18 UEFA Europa League.
+He signed for Japanese club Sagan Tosu in July 2018, before retiring from professional football after the 2019 season.

-Torres is a Spanish international and made his debut against Portugal in 2003.
-He has been capped over 100 times and is his country's third-highest goalscorer of all-time.
-With Spain, he has participated in six major tournaments: UEFA Euro 2004, the 2006 FIFA World Cup, Euro 2008, the 2010 World Cup, Euro 2012, and the 2014 World Cup.
-Spain won the three tournaments from 2008 to 2012, with Torres scoring in the finals of both Euro 2008 and Euro 2012.
-He scored the winning goal in the 2008 European Championship, and won the Golden Boot for highest goalscorer in 2012.
+In 2003, Torres made his debut for Spain in a friendly against Portugal.
+He was capped 110 times and is his country's third-highest top goalscorer with 38 goals.
+With Spain, he participated in six major tournaments: UEFA Euro 2004, 2006 FIFA World Cup, Euro 2008, 2010 World Cup, Euro 2012, and 2014 World Cup.
+Spain won the 2008, 2010, and 2012 tournaments and Torres scored in the finals of both Euro 2008 and Euro 2012.
+He won the Golden Boot for scoring the most goals in the 2012 tournament.